debojit11/Log_Classification_System/README.md

 - **Multi-technique classification**: Uses different classification methods based on the log source
 - **Regex-based classification**: Fast pattern matching for well-structured logs
 - **BERT-based classification**: Machine learning approach for more complex logs
-- **LLM-based classification**: Uses Groq's API with LLaMA 70B for ambiguous or complex logs from LegacyCRM
+- **LLM-based classification**: Uses Groq's API with DeepSeek R1 for ambiguous or complex logs from LegacyCRM
 - **CSV processing**: Can process entire CSV files with log data
 - **REST API**: FastAPI endpoint for easy integration